-5 Things You Probably Didn't Know About Gary Rappaport
+5 Things You Probably Didn't Know About Gary D. Rappaport

 You know Gary Rappaport, Chief Executive Officer of Rappaport, is the former ICSC chairman, and a two-time author, but you probably didn’t know: